fdschmidt93/telescope-egrepify.nvim/README.md

-      lnum_hl = "EgrepifyLnum",       -- default, not required, links to `Constant` col = false,                    -- default, not required col_hl = "EgrepifyCol",         -- default, not required, links to `Constant` filename_hl = "EgrepifyFile",  -- default, not required, links to `Title` -- suffix = long line, see screenshot
+      lnum_hl = "EgrepifyLnum",       -- default, not required, links to `Constant` col = false,                    -- default, not required col_hl = "EgrepifyCol",         -- default, not required, links to `Constant` title = true,                   -- default, not required, show filename as title rather than inline filename_hl = "EgrepifyFile",   -- default, not required, links to `Title` -- suffix = long line, see screenshot
       -- EXAMPLE ON HOW TO ADD PREFIX! prefixes = {